cklose2000/pinescript-mcp-server/memory-bank/activeContext.md

 6. Fixed issues in the template system tests to ensure proper validation and rendering
 7. Resolved references to the correct template embedding method in vector store tests
 8. Successfully ran the test suite with all tests passing
+9. Reprioritized project plan to start with UI development instead of completing all template and testing work first

 ## Next Steps
-1. Continue implementing the Enhanced Prompt Engineering phase:
+1. Begin User Interface Design and Testing (New top priority):
+   - Create design mockups for key workflows (strategy analysis, template management, search)
+   - Implement a minimal viable UI for template management and strategy analysis
+   - Set up quick user testing infrastructure to gather feedback
+   - Rapidly iterate based on user interactions

+2. Continue with Template Engineering (In parallel):
    - Add specialized templates for optimization, educational content, and other use cases
    - Implement vector search improvements for semantic template discovery
-   - Create template evaluation metrics
    - Add a template development workflow

-2. Begin planning the Comprehensive Testing Framework:
+3. Test Framework Development (Will follow user testing insights):
-   - Define test scenarios and expected outcomes
+   - Define test scenarios based on actual user interaction patterns
-   - Set up test infrastructure
+   - Set up test infrastructure informed by UI usage patterns
-   - Develop automated test scripts
+   - Develop automated test scripts for high-priority workflows

 ## Active Decisions
+1. **User-First Approach**: We've decided to prioritize UI development and user testing early in the process to identify limitations and requirements from hands-on interactions.

-1. **Template Structure Design**: We've decided to use a standardized template structure with defined sections (introduction, task, context, examples, constraints, output format) to ensure consistency across different prompt types.
+2. **Template Structure Design**: We've decided to use a standardized template structure with defined sections (introduction, task, context, examples, constraints, output format) to ensure consistency across different prompt types.

-2. **Backward Compatibility**: To ensure a smooth transition, the updated LLM service maintains backward compatibility with the existing configuration-based templates while introducing the new template management system.
+3. **Backward Compatibility**: To ensure a smooth transition, the updated LLM service maintains backward compatibility with the existing configuration-based templates while introducing the new template management system.

-3. **ESM Module System**: We're using ES modules throughout the project, which requires attention to file extensions (.js) in import statements.
+4. **ESM Module System**: We're using ES modules throughout the project, which requires attention to file extensions (.js) in import statements.

-4. **Database Consolidation**: We've decided to focus on Supabase for both regular database storage and vector search capabilities, rather than using both Supabase and NeonDB.
+5. **Database Consolidation**: We've decided to focus on Supabase for both regular database storage and vector search capabilities, rather than using both Supabase and NeonDB.
 This will simplify the architecture and reduce potential integration issues.

 ## Technical Constraints
 1. The project uses TypeScript with ES modules, requiring careful attention to import/export patterns.
 2. We need to maintain compatibility with both OpenAI and Anthropic providers.
 3. The system should allow for graceful fallback to mock providers for testing and when API connectivity issues occur.
 4. Testing with TypeScript ES modules requires specific configuration and run commands, with some experimental loader warnings that need to be addressed.
+5. The UI development must accommodate both local development and potential cloud deployment.

 ## Current Issues
+1. The system is not currently easy for a human user to test without a proper UI.
-1. Some tests are marked as pending when Supabase is not configured, which is expected behavior but requires documentation.
+2. Some tests are marked as pending when Supabase is not configured, which is expected behavior but requires documentation.
-2. Need to ensure consistent output formats across different LLM providers.
+3. Need to ensure consistent output formats across different LLM providers.

 ### Recently Completed